Thai sweet sticky rice with mango is a traditional Thai dessert of sweet coconut milk mixed with sticky rice and topped with fresh mango.

 This authentic Thai dessert is easy to make, and is widely popular in Thailand and here in the States.
+If you love coconut, try this Thai Coconut Jelly dessert.

 The sticky rice is mixed with a sweet and slightly salty coconut milk then topped with sweet mango and a drizzle of the coconut milk.
 My favorite way to eat it is with warm sticky rice and chilled mango, so good!